Kong/insomnia-docs/docs/insomnia/accounts.md

 End to end encryption (E2EE) is enabled by default to keep all of your Insomnia data secure, and it will require a passphrase to decrypt the data.

 {:.alert .alert-primary}
 **Note**: Losing the passphrase will render your data unaccessible and it will be lost forever.
+Find more about this on [Forgot passphrase](forgot-passphrase.md).

-Fill in your passphrase, click on ***I have backed-up my password**.
+Fill in your passphrase, click on **I have backed-up my password**.

 Finally click on **Enable E2EE** to finish the process.
 When your account has been created, you will receive an email confirming your account on the email address you registered.